NHMRC Principal Research Fellow

 Our Research Academics

 Dr. Mark Blaskovich is a Senior Research Officer with extensive medicinal chemistry expertise and over 15 years of industrial drug development experience.
 As Chief Operating Officer at Mimetica (Australia), he managed the drug discovery and development program for melanocortin-5 receptor antagonists leading to a compound currently in Phase II human trials.
 In his role at CEPTYR (Seattle) he led a multidisciplinary team that developed a preclinical candidate for protein tyrosine phosphatase 1B, while at Molecumetics (Seattle) he headed a $2m/yr industrial collaboration on peptidomimetic compounds targeting proteases and GPCRs.
-Mark is currently project leader for the Wellcome Trust-funded program that is developing new antibiotics to treat drug resistant pathogens.
-He has published over thirty articles and patents, and is sole author of 'The Handbook on Syntheses of Amino Acids'.
+Since 2010, Mark has been working on antimicrobial drug discovery projects at UQ, and is currently CO-ADD program coordinator for hit validation and chemistry.
+He has published over fifty articles and patents, including 'The Handbook on Syntheses of Amino Acids’.

 Dr Karl Hansford is a Senior Research Officer within the Cooper group, and has eleven years' experience in synthetic organic, peptidomimetic, process and medicinal chemistry.
 After several academic appointments (IMB/UQ, University of Pittsburgh, University of Montreal), Karl moved into industry, spending several years in Montreal (Mimetogen Pharmaceuticals) and Melbourne (Boron Molecular) before returning to the IMB.
 He holds eleven peer reviewed publications and is inventor on two patents.